-Today, the league’s free agent carousel is the most hopeful time of year, and we’re currently right in the middle of it.
-Teams add new players who they hope will push them over the top towards being championship contenders, and sometimes, it works.
+Today, the league's free agent carousel is the most hopeful time of year.
+Teams add new players who they hope will push them over the top toward being championship contenders, and sometimes, it works.
 The Mets are hoping their re-signing of Brandon Nimmo can anchor their outfield, while the crosstown Yankees are looking to Carlos Rodon to support their starting rotation.
 Even the Houston Astros added a big name, stealing Jose Abreu away from Tim Anderson and the Chicago White Sox.

 Time will tell which of these deals will pan out and which will be memorably hilarious disasters (I can think of one right off the bat).
 MLB history is filled with examples of both sorts of deals.
 But which are the best free agent deals in baseball history?
 Which signings worked out for the player, the team and the fans?

 14. Max Scherzer, Washington Nationals